UrbanMonastics/Monastic-Text-Library/README.md

 *	**Source**: [String|Optional] Certain documents may benefit from having the ability to indicate the source of a given portion of text (ex: Antiphons, Canticles, etc).
 *	**FormatAs**: [Set|Required] What type of text is it?
 This tells us what primary file to look for, and how that file will be formatted.
 	*	Book, Letter, Poetry
 *	**Version**: [Set|Required] Indicate what type of a version of the text we have.
 Many older texts will have original, translations.
 Defaults to Original
 	*	Original, or Unique Abbreviation from the Versions file
+*	**Translation**: [Array|Optional] Include this element when the text/verses are a translation.
+This should allow us to identify what the source version is, and who was involved in the translation process.
+	*	**Versions**: [Set|Required] The list of the versions which are being use to generate the translation.
+	*	**People**: [Set|Required] The list of individuals involved in the translation.
+Ideally ordered by scope of their contribution to the work included in this file.
 *	**Text**: [String|Optional] If there are not verses for this text, then the text itself should go here.
 Verses are defined in the source document.
 *	**Verses**: [Array|Optional] If this text is broken down into verses those verses should be individual lines inside of this key.
+When using verses you must include all formating (line breaks, indentations, etc).
+Indentations should lead verses, and line breaks end verses.
 *	**Extras**:	[Array|Optional] This is a Key-Pair list of additional related content.
+*	**InlineTitles**:	[Array|Optional] A list of inline titles to include in the text.
+The array key should be the location of the title.
+For Text files it should be the word position as a number For verses it can be either a whole or decimal number with whole numbers representing the verses, and the number after the decimal representing the word in that verse.
+The Title would be placed immediatly before the referenced word.
+For this case counting starts at 1.
 *	**Notes**: [String|Optional] This section is optional, but it allows you to leave any notes or comments about the source that someone looking at it might find useful.
 This could be a simple as the date a text was imported.
 *	**Changes**: [Array|Optional] A list of what changes were made, when, and by whom.
 Each line should be formatted as `YYYY-DD-MM - NAME OF PERSON: Note about what changed`.
 *	**Footnotes**: [Array|Optional] This allows us to place notes inline if we choose to render them.
 They should be keyed in a way that allows us to position them correctly.
-This should be by the position word position in the `Text` or within a specific `Verse`.
+This should be by the word position in the `Text` or within a specific `Verse`.
 These may be displayed as footnotes or - when digitally allowed - with visual indicators to hover over the word/s to reveal the note/s.
+Footnotes are placed *after* the positioned word.

 Each file should follow the following structure.

-`chapter-0001.json` with verses
+`chapter-0119.json` with verses

 	{
 		"SourceAbbreviation": "bible-ot-psalms",